Rethinking Plastics – Circular Economy Solutions to Marine Litter

 More than 20 pilot projects in China, Indonesia, the Philippines, Thailand and Vietnam test new approaches or the upscaling of best practices for plastic waste management, sustainable consumption and production of plastic or litter reduction from sea-based sources.
 Knowledge exchange is fostered, for example, through workshops and conferences, webinars, and communication campaigns.

 RESULTS SO FAR

-‘Rethinking Plastics’ supports PCD for example in implementing a Memorandum of Understanding (MoU) between MNRE and several stakeholders to reduce single-use plastics from food delivery, which saw a rise due to COVID-19.
-In December 2020, PCD and the project organised the workshop ‘Reducing Single-Use Plastics in Food Delivery and Takeaway‘ defining needs and next steps.
+‘Rethinking Plastics’ supports PCD in, for example, implementing a Memorandum of Understanding (MoU) between MNRE and several stakeholders to reduce single-use plastics from food delivery, which saw a rise due to COVID-19.

 The following four pilot projects in Thailand are in implementation: